nextcloud/docker/README.md

 maintainers (who are volunteers) remain focused on making the image better (rather than responding solely to one-on-one support issues).
 (Tip: Some of the maintainers are also regular responders to help requests on the [community help forum](https://help.nextcloud.com/).)

 For the image specifically, we provide [some simple deployment examples](https://github.com/nextcloud/docker/?tab=readme-ov-file#running-this-image-with-docker-compose) as well as some more extensive [deployment examples](https://github.com/nextcloud/docker/tree/master/.examples).
-In addition, the [community help forum](https://help.nextcloud.com/) has a "how-to" section with further examples of other peoples' containerbased Nextcloud stacks.
+In addition, the [community help forum](https://help.nextcloud.com/) has a "how-to" section with further examples of other peoples' container based Nextcloud stacks.

 Below you'll find the main documentation for using this image.